marklogic-community/marklogic-samplestack/README.md

 * MVC browser application implemented in [Angular.js](https://angularjs.org)
 * Middle-tier REST server implemented in Java/[Spring](http://projects.spring.io/spring-framework/)
 * [Gradle](http://www.gradle.org/) framework to drive build and configuration of the appserver and database tiers in Java/Groovy
+* [ml-grade](https://github.com/rjrudin/ml-gradle)  Gradle plugin that supports a number of tasks pertaining to deploying an application to MarkLogic and interacting with other features of MarkLogic via a Gradle build file.
 * Middle-tier REST server implemented in Node.js/[Express](expressjs.com)
 * [Gulp](http://www.gradle.org/)-based automation to drive build and configuration of Javascript and database tiers (**note: database-tier Gulp-based setup coming soon**)
 * Unit and end-to-end tests